OpenBSD manual page server

 When generating a KRL, -s specifies a path to a CA public key file used to revoke certificates directly by key ID or serial number.
 See the KEY REVOCATION LISTS section for details.

 This flag may also be used to specify the desired signature type when signing certificates using an RSA CA key.
-The available RSA signature variants are “ssh-rsa” (SHA1 signatures, not recommended), “rsa-sha2-256”, and “rsa-sha2-512” (the default).
+The available RSA signature variants are “ssh-rsa” (SHA1 signatures, not recommended), “rsa-sha2-256”, and “rsa-sha2-512” (the default for RSA keys).

 When used in combination with -s or -Y sign, this option indicates that a CA key resides in a ssh-agent(1).
 See the CERTIFICATES section for more information.